HeinvR/heinvr.github.io/_posts/2023-12-8-hello-world!.md

 - I just needed a few modifications to the _config.yml to personalize the blog a bit more and I was ready to start writing.

 ## Setting up Github pages
 After writing this initial post i wanted to publish the blog online, this was way easier than expected.
-All it took was a commit to main and [we were live!](https://heinvr.github.io/)
+All it took was a commit to main and [we are live!](https://heinvr.github.io/)